stencila/website/DESIGN.md

 > Goal: Why and how to share Stencila documents / spreadsheets / Google sheets using Stencila plugin etc?

 ### Sub-area `/community/forum`

 -  Stencila Community forum

-### Sub-area `/community/blog`
-	- Stencila blog
-	- side panel with 5 most popular blog posts
-	- link to "Blog for Stencila" in the side panel

 ### Sub-area `/community/code-of-conduct`

 - Stencila Code of conduct
 - a statement about Stencila's commitment to creating inclusive and diverse community and envoronment

+## Area `/contribute`

+#### Page `/contribute`